Kratemis/fl-server/README.md

 # FL-Server

-Client for federated learning demo
+Server for federated learning demo

 ## Arguments
 * Download Folder (Path where CIFAR dataset is downloaded)